 |Learn Functional Clinical Assessment techniques||Yes||No||No||No|

 Comprehensive anatomy and physiology

-We believe our Nutritional Therapy program has unique characteristics that set us apart from other schools by providing strong clinical skills and evaluation procedures that are unique in our industry.
+We believe our Functional Nutritional Therapy Diploma has unique characteristics that set us apart from other schools by providing strong clinical skills and evaluation procedures that are unique in our industry.

 However, we have a shared goal with all nutritional schools of supporting wellness through proper bio-individual nutrition.